isaacnovaes/notes/java.md

 - TreeMap.tailMap(K key, boolean inclusive)

 `When you pass data to a data structure constructor, you get a copy, not a view`

+## Mutable vs Immutable

+- Immutable: an object whose internal state remains constant
+- Mutable: an object whose internal state does not remain constant

+## final identifier

+When you use final, it doesn't mean the variable is immutable

+It means you can't reassign it to a new instance, variable, or expression after the initialization

+If you use final for method parameters, this means you cannot assign any values to the method parameters in the code

+- on methods, prevent subclasses to override it
+  - For example when you want to block polymorphism of a method which is not private
+- on static methods, prevent subclasses to hide it
+- on variables, make it immutable
+- on classes, make it not extendable

+## Controlling change

+- For instance fields, access modifiers
+- For methods, don't allow override (use final) or hide functionality
+- For classes, prevent it from being extended (use final) or from being instantiated

+### Immutable classes

+- make instance fields private and final
+- do not define any setter methods
+- create defensive copies in any getters
+- use a constructor or factory method to set data, making copies of mutable reference data
+- mark the class final, or make constructors private

+### Shallow vs Deep copies

+Take an array, collection, or even objects whose fields are objects whose elements are also array

+- Shallow copy: the copy array has a different reference, but the elements have the same reference
+- Deep copy: the copy array and the copy array elements have a different reference

+Deep copy methods have to be manually created

+### Unmodifiable collections vs Immutable collections

+- Unmodifiable
+  - You cannot remove, add, or clear elements from it
+  - You cannot sort or replace elements
+  - This collections cannot have null elements
+  - Example: `LIst.copyOf(), List.copy(), Set.copyOf(), Set.copy(), Map.copyOf(), Map.copy(), Map.ofEntries(), Map.entry(k, v)`

+## Instance initializer

+- An initializer is a block of code declared directly in a class body
+- This code is executed when an instance of the class is created
+- Instance initializers are executed, before any code in class constructors is executed, except field initializers
+- Multiple initializer blocks are executed in the order they are declared

+## Static initializer

+- Called the first time a class is referenced or constructed
+- They can be declared anywhere ins the class body
+- Multiple initializer blocks are executed in the order they are declared

+## Record constructors

+- Compact constructor
+  - it has no parameters
+  - you cannot have both a compact and an explicit canonical constructor
+  - it has access to all arguments from the canonical constructor
+  - it runs before the canonical constructor
+- Canonical constructor
+  - it implicitly gets generated
+  - it assigns all the fields
+- Custom constructor
+  - overloaded constructor
+  - it must call the canonical constructor first

 ## Java intellij conf